9.5. Member Functions and Program Organization

 The member function is temporarily bound to the object that calls it (i.e., the object on the left side of the dot operator), and that object becomes the default target of the function.
 So, during function call 1, the print function is bound to p0 and prints Dilbert, 5.9, and 175.
 The binding between an object and a member function ends when the call returns.

-The current focus is on single-class programs, and so we emphasize how member functions access member variables and the concepts that surround that access.
+The current chapter focuses on single-class programs; this section emphasizes how member functions access member variables and the concepts surrounding that access.

 Member Functions and Variable Access